Bruce Springsteen: 2012–2018: Autobiography and Broadway show

 At year's end, the Wrecking Ball Tour was named Top Draw by the Billboard Touring Awards for having the highest attendance of any tour that year.
 Financially, the tour grossed second to the one by Roger Waters.
 Springsteen finished second only to Madonna as the top money maker of 2012, with $33.44 million.
 The Wrecking Ball album, along with the single "We Take Care of Our Own", was nominated for three Grammy Awards, including Best Rock Performance and Best Rock Song for "We Take Care of Our Own" and Best Rock Album.
-Rolling Stone named Wrecking Ball the number one album of 2012 on their Top 50 list.
+Rolling Stone named Wrecking Ball the number one album of 2012 on its Top 50 list.

-In late July 2013, the documentary Springsteen & I, directed by Baillie Walsh and produced by Ridley Scott, was released simultaneously via a worldwide cinema broadcast in over 50 countries and in over 2000 movie theaters.
+In late July 2013, the documentary Springsteen & I, directed by Baillie Walsh and produced by Ridley Scott, was released simultaneously via a worldwide cinema broadcast in over 50 countries and in movie theaters.